DevExpress/devextreme-documentation/api-reference/50 Common/utils/viz/exportWidgets(widgetInstances_options).md

 The file's format.
 PNG is used if the browser cannot export the file in the specified format.

 ##### field(options.gridLayout): Boolean
-If **true**, UI components are arranged in columns with equal widths (the width of the widest widget).
+If **true**, UI components are arranged in columns with equal widths (the width of the widest UI component).
 If **false**, UI components are placed next to each other in rows (default).
 In any case, each row has the height of the highest UI component in it.